 Daytona Beach bills itself as “The World’s Most Famous Beach,” and its well-publicized activities, such as Bike Week and the Daytona 500 have made it one of the most popular beaches on the Atlantic coast.
 Just about an hour from Orlando, Daytona Beach not only offers Florida’s sun and fun, but also permits vehicles on the beach, a treat for many visitors.

 It boasts twenty-one miles of beachfront with 11 miles designated for vehicles.
 There are many activities for visiting families, including Daytona Lagoon with its speed and tube slides and free oceanfront concerts throughout the summer (complete with free fireworks) and, in August, the Lifeguard Championships.

-A quieter cousin of nearby Daytona Beach, New Smyrna Beach is located about an hour from Orlando.
+A quieter cousin of nearby Daytona Beach, New Smyrna Beach is one of the best beaches near Orlando.
 Not only does it have beach driving in designated northern beach locations but it also has access to the Ponce de Leon Inlet where surfing championships are frequently held throughout the year.

-Canaveral National Seashore runs along 24 miles of beach line, about an hour from Orlando.
+Canaveral National Seashore runs along 24 miles of shore line and is a beautiful beach near Orlando.
 It is unique because it not only includes a barrier island in its 58,000 acres, but also open lagoons, coastal hammock, pine flatwoods and offshore waters and is the longest stretch of undeveloped beach on Florida’s east coast.

 Interestingly, the seashore is part of the 156-mile Indian River Lagoon, which has been the subject of many studies and research in recent years, and is an Estuary of National Significance.
 In addition to waterfowl and wading birds that visit the park, it is also the location where three species of sea turtles return to deposit their eggs each year.